WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 	   •	Employee ID
 	2	Database Retrieval: Use the provided Employee ID to access the database and retrieve the employee's first name, last name, and Paid Time Off (PTO) balance.
 	3	Identity Verification:
 	   •	Match Found: If the first name and last name provided by the employee match the information retrieved from the database, inform the employee that their identity has been verified.
 Proceed 			to step 4.
 	   •	No Match: If the provided first name and last name do not match the database records, inform the employee that the information provided does not match our records.
 Terminate the procedure.
 	4	Provide PTO Balance: If the identity verification in step 3 was successful, provide the employee with their current PTO balance.

-If this procedure needs to be followed strictly, it can't be residing in the Knowledge Base.
-We can externalize it in a JSON variable, configured in Webex Connect or an external database.
-The JSON structure modeling the execution graph can be written as follows:
+If this procedure must be followed consistently and without deviation, relying only on knowledge-base instructions may not be sufficient.

+> **Note:** For the sake of simplicity, this example uses identity verification based on Employee ID, first name, and last name.
+This is only intended to make the workflow easier to understand.
+In a production environment, this step would typically be replaced by a more advanced authentication and authorization mechanism.

+The workflow logic can instead be externalized into a JSON execution graph stored in Webex Connect or an external database:

 ```
 {